 EOP is committed to actively supporting students in their transition into, through, and beyond the university.
 EOP supports students in their process of considering and applying to graduate or professional school through individualized academic counseling, graduate school prep course, and referrals to a strong network of on-campus and community resources.
 Currently enrolled, low-income EOP students (receive Pell Grant or Dream Act Scholarship) are also eligible to receive discounts on graduate/professional school admission exam prep courses through EOP’s partnership with exam prep companies, such as Princeton Review and Blueprint.
 For more info, view the information below.

-Graduate/Professional School Admission Exam Prep Courses:
+EOP Discount on Graduate/Professional School Admission Exam Prep Courses:

 EOP has established agreements that provide a significant reduction in fees for various graduate/professional school admission exam prep courses for low-income EOP students.
 Our current agreements include: